stlcoin/stl/README.md

     ./bitcoin-qt_test

 Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

-### Manual Quality Assurance (QA) Testing

-Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.

-See https://github.com/bitcoin/QA/ for how to create a test plan.